opis/json-schema/1.x/filters.md

 }
 ```

-Please note that if you use an array of filters and one filter is not
+Please note that if you use an array of filters and one filter doesn't
-valid the following filters will not be called.
+validate the data, the remaining filters will not be called.
 {:.alert.alert-warning}